davatron5000/FitText.js/README.md

 * So far, FitText seems to work with other fun properties like text-shadow
 * It also works with [Lettering.js](http://github.com/davatron5000/Lettering.js)! #synergy

+## Disclaimers
+This is the part of the show where we cover our butts.

+### Intended for Fluid Width Designs
+We built this to satisfy a need for fluid resizing text on responsive designs.
+Mostly for use on [Trent Walton's blog](http://trentwalton.com) which he's using it all over).
+If you're not going fluid and/or want exact fitting text, we recommend checking out [BigText](https://github.com/zachleat/BigText) by Zach Leatherman.

-### Disclaimers & Forks
+### Fallbacks
 As always, use JavaScript with caution: plan for no-js fallbacks that you are comfortable with.

+### For Forks' Sake
-Also please Download, Fork, & Commit.
+If you think you can make this better, please Download, Fork, & Commit.
 We'd love your see your ideas.